kisira/webobs-deployment/README.md

-1. Download both WebObs and MATLAB in the same folder as the Vagrantfile edit the vagrant file to reflect the version of WebObs and MATLAB as appropriate.
+1. Download both WebObs and MATLAB in the same folder as the Vagrantfile

+    Edit the vagrant file to reflect the version of WebObs and MATLAB as appropriate.

-    Do this by changing the values of the WEBOBS and MATLAB variables Please see the Vagrantfile.libvirt for examples
+    Do this by changing the values of the WEBOBS and MATLAB variables

+    Please see the Vagrantfile.libvirt for examples

-    These variables are on lines 30 and 32 of the Vagrantfile.libvirt The Vagrantfile.libvirt can be opened in any text editor
+    These variables are on lines 30 and 32 of the Vagrantfile.libvirt

+    The Vagrantfile.libvirt can be opened in any text editor
 2. Run:
    ```sh